About the role

 We will also consider applications from those outside the postcoded area who have left the armed forces within the last year.

-All successful applicants must be able to take up their contract of employment with Lincolnshire Fire and Rescue prior to the start of the training course in February 2023.
+All successful applicants must be able to take up their contract of employment with Lincolnshire Fire and Rescue prior to the start of the training course.

 Key dates